U.N. sued in U.S. court over Haiti's cholera epidemic

 However, the U.S. Centers for Disease Control and Prevention said evidence strongly suggested U.N. peacekeepers from Nepal were the source.

-Cholera is an infection that causes severe diarrhoea and can lead to dehydration and death.
+Cholera is an infection that causes severe diarrhea and can lead to dehydration and death.
 It occurs in places with poor sanitation.

 In November 2011, the Boston-based IJDH filed a petition at U.N. headquarters in New York seeking a minimum of $100,000 for the families or next-of-kin of each person killed by cholera and at least $50,000 for each victim who suffered illness or injury from cholera.